-- 2. Timing of each portion will begin with the first choreographed movement or note of the music and end with the last choreographed movement or note of music whichever comes last. - 3.
+- 1. Every effort should be made to ensure that the lyrics of the music are appropriate for all audience members. - 2.
+Timing of each portion will begin with the first choreographed movement or note of the music and end with the last choreographed movement or note of music whichever comes last. - 3.
 If a team exceeds the maximum time limit of the Music portion or the time between Cheer and Music portion or if a team falls short of the minimum time limit of the Cheer portion, a penalty will be assessed for each violation.
 One (1) point deduction for 5-10 seconds and three (3) point deduction for 11 seconds and over per judge. - 4.
 Because penalties are severe, it is recommended that all teams time their performance several times prior to competition and leave several seconds cushion to allow for variations in sound equipment. - 5.
 Each team must have a coach/representative to play their music.
 This person is responsible for bringing the music to the music table and pushing "play" and "stop" for the team. - 6.
-All music must be on a CD.
-ECU recommends that you also bring mp3 type music file in case the sound systems has trouble reading your CD. - 7.
+The requirements for music including the type of carrier will be determined by the event organizer.
+In any case, ECU recommends that you also bring mp3 type music file, - 7.
 In order to keep the competition running on time, teams must enter the performance floor as quickly as possible.
 Teams will have limited time to enter the floor and start their routine.
 Elaborate choreographed entrances will not be allowed.

-2.7.
+2.8.
 Performance Surface

-- 1. Performance Cheer; Marley floor or a wooden parquet floor surface.
-Minimum surface area of 12 meters x 12 meters. - 2.
+- 1. Performance Cheer: Marley floor or a wooden parquet floor surface.
+Minimum surface area of 14 meters wide x 12 meters deep. - 2.
 Cheerleading: No spring floor, standard foam mat surface.
-Minimum surface area of 12 meters x 12 meters. - 3.
+Minimum surface area of 14 meters wide x 12 meters deep. - 3.
 Teams may line up anywhere inside the competition area. - 4.
 No penalty for stepping outside the area.